-First, a distinctive rash and muscle inflammation, and a pinkish/purple or reddish rash usually appears on the face, eyelids, and hands, and sometimes the skin near joints, including the knuckles, knees, and elbows.
+First, a distinctive rash and muscle inflammation, and a pinkish/purple or reddish rash usually appear on the face, eyelids, and hands, and sometimes the skin near joints, including the knuckles, knees, and elbows.
 The rash is often scaly and may look similar to eczema, but the color should set it apart from other skin conditions.
 This rash may get worse after sun exposure and this is often the first sign of dermatomyositis.

 Second, muscle weakness caused by inflammation.
 The muscles affected are usually those closest to the ‘trunk’ of the body, which includes the neck, shoulders, and hips.
-So patients may have a hard time getting into a car, off the floor, climbing stairs or brushing their hair.
+So patients may have a hard time getting into a car, off the floor, climbing stairs, or brushing their hair.

-Diagnosed with Dermatomyositis (JDM) After a Vaccine?
+Diagnosed with Dermatomyositis After a Vaccine?

-One of our highly experienced vaccine attorneys will review your case for free
+One of our highly experienced vaccine attorneys can review your case for free

 Although there is no cure for juvenile dermatomyositis, there are treatments to help reduce or eliminate symptoms.
-There are three possible outcomes for those diagnosed with JDM: continuous disease, chronic limitations or full remission.
+There are three possible outcomes for those diagnosed with JDM: continuous disease, chronic limitations, or full remission.
 The most common medications used are corticosteroids, immunosuppressants, and chemotherapy.

 - Corticosteroids, prednisone is the most commonly used; they work quickly to suppress the immune system and helps control muscle, joint, and skin inflammation.
-As the condition improves, the dose will be lowered to help reduce the side effects of steroids, which include weight gain, increased risk of infection and facial swelling.
+As the condition improves, the dose will be lowered to help reduce the side effects of steroids, which include weight gain, increased risk of infection, and facial swelling.

 - Methotrexate may be used in patients whose symptoms are not controlled by prednisone or as a supplemental treatment to corticosteroids.
 This drug is used to treat cancer, but it is used in a much smaller dose for dermatomyositis.
-Methotrexate may be given by pill or injection, but can cause mouth sores and upset stomach.
+Methotrexate may be given by pill or injection but can cause mouth sores and upset stomach.

 - Hydroxychloroquine is used to treat the rash associated with dermatomyositis.
-In a small percentage of patients, this drug sometimes causes pigment to accumulate in the retina of the eye, so those who take it need to be monitored by an ophthalmologist.
+In a small percentage of patients, this drug sometimes causes the pigment to accumulate in the retina of the eye, so those who take it need to be monitored by an ophthalmologist.

 - Intravenous immunoglobulin consists of purified antibodies, which are proteins used by the immune system to fight infection.
 IVIG is administered intravenously and has been shown to control the inflammatory process.

-When the above therapies don’t work, other treatment options include immune suppressive drugs cyclosporine and cyclopentolate mofetil.
+When the above therapies don’t work, other treatment options include immune-suppressive drugs cyclosporine and cyclopentolate mofetil.

-What is the prognosis for those with JDM?
+What is the Prognosis for those with JDM?